-- 6.184 Craig yr Hesg is the only operating sandstone quarry in Rhondda Cynon Taf.
+6.187.
+Craig yr Hesg is the only operating sandstone quarry in Rhondda Cynon Taf.
 The identified Preferred Area is an area of known mineral resource with commercial potential.
 The existing, adjacent quarry currently produces high specification polished stone value (PSV) or 'skid resistance' pennant sandstone.
-The resource is in high demand and is recognised as being an important high specifications aggregate (HSA), i.e. a material suitable for the highly demanding use of road surfacing materials. - 6.185 The Regional Technical Statement identifies the need to allocate additional rock reserves in Rhondda Cynon Taf, to ensure a supply of general hardstone resources over the period of the LDP and given the requirement to take a share of the production presently derived from the Brecon Beacons National Park. - 6.186 This Preferred Area of Known Mineral Resources, as well as the existing quarry benefit from the sandstone safeguarding policy. - 6.187 A Minerals Background Paper has been prepared for the LDP to outline current and future minerals circumstances in Rhondda Cynon Taf.
-Further detail on the landbank process, safeguarding intentions and buffer zones, amongst other minerals issues, are set out in this Paper.
+The resource is in high demand and is recognised as being an important high specifications aggregate (HSA), i.e. a material suitable for the highly demanding use of road surfacing materials.

+6.188.
+The Regional Technical Statement identifies the need to allocate additional reserves in Rhondda Cynon Taf, to ensure a supply of general hard stone resources over the period of the LDP and given the requirement to take a share of the production presently derived from the Brecon Beacons National Park.

+6.189.
+This Preferred Area of Known Mineral Resources, as well as the existing quarry benefit from the sandstone safeguarding policy.

-Policy SSA 26 -Land at Beddau Caravan Park
+Policy SSA 27 - Land at Beddau Caravan Park